guidance-guarantee-programme/pension_guidance/content/can_sell_annuity.md

 For example, if you had a [defined contribution](/pension-types) pension which was arranged by you and used to buy the annuity, you should be able to sell it.

+%An annuity provides a guaranteed income for a fixed number of years or the rest of your life.
+If you already have one, you may decide the best option is to keep it.%

 ## When you can’t sell

 You won’t be able to sell your annuity if it's in the name of the company you worked for or bought it from.